chloeroth22/habitat-suitability/Written_Analysis.md

 10

 #### Precipitation
-Precipritation data is from Bejing Normal University's (BNU-ESM) "Monthly aggregation of downscaled daily meteorological data of Monthly Precipitation Amount" using the run r1i1p1 of the historical scenario.
-This dataset contains monthly downscaled meteorological and hydrological projections, including precipritation, temperature, and humidity, for the Conterminous United States at 1/24-deg resolution.
+Precipitation data is from Bejing Normal University's (BNU-ESM) "Monthly aggregation of downscaled daily meteorological data of Monthly Precipitation Amount" using the run r1i1p1 of the historical scenario.
+This dataset contains monthly downscaled meteorological and hydrological projections, including precipitation, temperature, and humidity, for the Conterminous United States at 1/24-deg resolution.
 These monthly values are obtained by aggregating the daily values obtained from the downscaling using the Multivariate Adaptive Constructed Analogs (MACA, Abatzoglou, 2012) statistical downscaling method with the METDATA (Abatzoglou,2013) training dataset.

 <img
   src="img/precip_1950_lyndon.png"